gumption/lifelines/docs/Intro to lifelines.rst

 After calling the ``fit`` method, the ``KaplanMeierFitter`` has a property called ``survival_function_``.
-(Again, we follow the styling of scikit-learn, and append an underscore to all properties that were computational estimated) The property is a Pandas DataFrame, so we can call ``plot`` on it:
+(Again, we follow the styling of scikit-learn, and append an underscore to all properties that were computationally estimated) The property is a Pandas DataFrame, so we can call ``plot`` on it:

 .. code:: python

+    from matplotlib import pyplot as plt

     kmf.survival_function_.plot()
     plt.title('Survival function of political regimes');